TNTurnerLab/ACES/README.md

 Have all files downloaded and ready to run before moving onto this step.
 See FILES GUIDE and SUB-FILES GUIDE for more information before moving on.

 PLEASE MAKE SURE YOU HAVE READ SECTION [User Required Script Files For Pipeline Execution](#USER_REQUIRED):

+BEFORE EXECUTION: USERS query Files:
+	This is an empty folder generated for user to store all their input query files that will be ran currently or at a later time.
+This is an optional folder however, if user decides to call file outside of this folder, they must include fill path to that file.

 1. Have all VGP species ‘*-unmasked.fa’ files, and '*.dna.toplevel.fa' species files from Ensembl pub/release-103 in a single directory, and unzipped.